Capstone-Team-Fast/fast-backend/README.md

 ## Milestone 3: Release Notes

 ### Routing algorithm:
+For this release, we finished writing 90% of the routing algorithm.
+We tested features we coded for milestone 2 (using the graph database, geocoding locations, and retrieving distance/duration matrices).
+We also added the logic to build routes, aka assign locations to drivers available to deliver, under different business constraints.

 ### Backend:
-For Milestone 3 we made small changes to the client and driver models and got the `/route/` api endpoint ready for connection to the routing algorithm app.
+For Milestone 3, we made small changes to the client and driver models and got the `/route/` api endpoint ready for connection to the routing algorithm app.

 # Installation
 ## Install and update Python